 We have an active lesson program for recreational riders for kids and adults!
 Our classes are small (typically 4-5 students) and are generally grouped by age and ability.
 Our group classes are one hour in length on a weekly basis.
 Our group lessons are supportive and fun – we believe that riders enjoy sharing the learning process and learn from each others experiences!
-We do not accept students under 9 years of age for regular riding lessons, and have many adult students as well.
+We do not accept students under 9 years of age for regular riding lessons, but please consider the Young Rider Camps as an introduction for your child.
 We have a large, well-lit outdoor arena, as well as a new spacious indoor arena.
 We rarely cancel lessons due to weather.

 Please call Mackenzie to discuss options for you (703-459-8216).
 Availability varies depending on riding level and current class size.
 Once you have been matched with an appropriate class, you will need to fill out a lesson registration form.

 We offer weekly, one-hour lessons, and students ride continuously and year round.
 The payment schedule is $480 for 8 lessons, which are to be taken within a 10 week period.
 Students can miss up to 2 lessons with no penalty.
 Payment is due on the 8th lesson for the next payment period.

 We do not offer one-time lessons, trail rides, or appointments.
 Please contact me with any additional questions!